northernSage/dotfiles/README.md

 # Dotfiles

-Centralized configuration files and utilitary bash scripts for vim, tmux, lynx combo.
+Configuration files and utilitary bash scripts around vim, tmux and lynx.

 The idea is not to stray far from the native defaults offered in most unix systems for these tools.
 For that, having a *fat* `vimrc` file is avoided